 The Five Steps to Getting Started

-Step 1 - Connect with Aboriginal Cultural Assistant
+Step 1 - Connect with Indigenous Cultural Assistant

-Get connected with the Aboriginal Services Liaison, Jessica Morin at 250.365.1357 if you need assistance during any part of the application process or need more information.
+Get connected with the Indigenous Student Services Liaison, Jessica Morin at 250.365.1357 if you need assistance during any part of the application process or need more information.

 Learn about other ways to check us out at Selkirk.